charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Untitled Vidoe.md

 -

 ### Outro
 - So there you have it.
-Throne and Liberty is, by definition, without a doubt, Pay-To-Win.
+- TLDR: Throne and Liberty is, by definition, without a doubt, Pay-To-Win.
 You may think the amount of pay-to-win isn’t enough to stop you and I’d agree.
 - I promise you, you can have a *ton* of fun regardless.
-I have been and will be havinjg a
+I have been and will be having a lot of fun without spending a time.
+- But, it *is* pay-to-win.
+It’s pay-for-convenience and it’s pay-to-progress faster, but that is pay-to-win.
+- Now, as promised at the start of the video, I’m done talking.
+It’s time for you guys to talk!
+What do you think?
+Do you think we’ll ever be able to get an MMO that actually isn’t pay-to-win again?
+Let’s talk in the comments below!
+- Make sure to subscribe to my channel for more MMO-content but besides that, as always, thank you for watching and I’ll see you guys next time!

 ---